arr-ai/arrai/docs/tutorial/binding.md

 Let-bindings exist for two main reasons.
 The first is to allocate a name to an expression that will be used multiple times in subsequent code.
-The second is to give a meaningful to an expression whose purpose might need clarification.
+The second is to give a meaningful name to an expression whose purpose might need clarification.

 Try out the following examples to see the first main reason for let-bindings: